 Competency to Stand Trial Evaluations

 Expertise of Dr. Steven Gaskell

-Dr. Steven Gaskell brings extensive experience to competency to stand trial or fitness to stand trial evaluations:
+Dr. Steven Gaskell brings over 25 years of extensive experience to competency to stand trial or fitness to stand trial evaluations:

 • Licensed Psychologist: Practicing in Illinois, Georgia, Florida, Arizona, and Kansas.

-• Dr. Steven Gaskell is a holder of the PSYPACT Authority to Practice Interjurisdictional Telepsychology (APIT) which allows him to provide competency to stand trial evaluations by telehealth across 39 States
+• Dr. Steven Gaskell is a holder of the PSYPACT Authority to Practice Interjurisdictional Telepsychology (APIT) which allows him to provide competency to stand trial evaluations by telehealth across 42 States.
+Furthermore, Dr. Gaskell possesses the Temporary Authorization to Practice (TAP) credential which allows him to provide temporary in-person competency to stand trial evaluation services in any of the 42 PSYPACT states.

-• Forensic Experience: Over 2,900 forensic psychological assessments conducted, including more than 850 competency evaluations.
+• Forensic Psychology Experience: Over 3,000 forensic psychological assessments conducted, including more than 850 competency evaluations.

-• Courtroom Testimony: Dr. Gaskell has provided expert witness testimony in court on pretrial issues such as Competency to Stand Trial or Fitness to Stand Trial on numerous occasions.
+• Expert Witness Testimony: Dr. Gaskell has provided expert witness testimony in court on pretrial issues such as Competency to Stand Trial or Fitness to Stand Trial on numerous occasions.

+Competency to Stand Trial Evaluations